Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Problem formulation

 Suppose for a fixed $i\in[n]$, $\boldsymbol{\hat{a}_{i.}}$ contains a bit-flip at index $j$.
-However, if ${\beta}_j^*$ is $0$ then $\delta^*_i$ would remain 0 despite the presence of a bit-flip in $\boldsymbol{\hat{a}_{i.}}$.
+If ${\beta}_j^*$ is $0$ then $\delta^*_i$ would remain 0 despite the presence of a bit-flip in $\boldsymbol{\hat{a}_{i.}}$.
 Furthermore, such a bit-flip has no effect on the measurements and is {\it not identifiable} from the measurements.
 However, if $\beta_j^*$ is non-zero then $\delta_i^*$ is also non-zero.
-Such a bit-flip adversely affects the measurement and we henceforth refer to it as an \emph{effective bit-flip} or \emph{effective MME}.
+Such a bit-flip adversely affects the measurement and we henceforth refer to it as an \emph{effective bit-flip}.
+Effective bit-flips lead to non-zero elements in the MME vector $\boldsymbol{\delta^*}$.
+We refer to the non-zero elements of $\boldsymbol{\delta^*}$ as \emph{effective} MMEs.
+Without loss of generality, we consider the identification of \emph{effective} MMEs in this paper.